Theory Framework of Multiplexed Photon-Number-Resolving Detectors: Introduction.

-\section{Introduction}
+\section{Introduction.}

 Accurate photon counting lies at the heart of modern quantum-information science.
 Number-resolving detectors are indispensable for linear-optics quantum computing schemes~\cite{kok2007linear} and for demonstration of quantum advantages such as Boson-sampling~\cite{aaronson2011computational}.
 The same capability underpins long-distance quantum communication~\cite{gisin2007quantum} and secure key distribution protocols~\cite{gisin2002quantum}, as well as quantum-enhanced metrology, where it enables sub-shot-noise phase sensing~\cite{slussarenko2017unconditional} and optimal noise sensing~\cite{shi2023ultimate}.
 Beyond measurement, photon-number resolution makes it possible to generate bosonic logical states \cite{vasconcelos2010all,weigand2018generating,konno2024logical,zeng2025neural} that serve as resources for fault-tolerant computation \cite{brady2024advances,noh2018quantum,gottesman2001encoding,michael2016new,fukui2023efficient} and capacity-achieving quantum communication \cite{harrington2001achievable,noh2018quantum}.
-Despite their pivotal role, accurately resolving the exact number of incident photons remains technically challenging.
-Previous implementations rely on superconducting bolometric sensors \cite{day2003broadband,miller2003demonstration,cahall2017multi,reddy2020superconducting,kokkoniemi2020bolometer,zhu2020resolving}.
-Each of these demonstrations exhibits at least one major drawback—resolving only a handful of photons ($\approx$ 3) per pulse, requiring sub-100 mK cryogenic cooling, or operating at sub-megahertz count rates—thereby limiting scalability and broad deployment.
+Despite their pivotal role, accurately resolving the exact number of incident photons remains technically challenging. \QZ{ Previous superconducting photon-number-resolving detectors include calorimetric bolometers such as Microwave Kinetic Inductance Detectors (MKIDs) and transition-edge sensor (TESs) and superconducting nanowire single-photon detector (SNSPD)-based schemes \cite{day2003broadband,miller2003demonstration,cahall2017multi,reddy2020superconducting,kokkoniemi2020bolometer,zhu2020resolving}.
+TESs can resolve from a few up to several tens of photons per pulse, and recent designs reach of order one hundred photons, but they require sub-$100\,\mathrm{mK}$ operation and typically offer only kilohertz to sub-megahertz count rates \cite{eaton2023resolution,morais2024precisely,li2025boosting}.
+SNSPD-based photon-number-resolving schemes, on the other hand, can operate at higher temperatures and very high repetition rates, but single-nanowire or few-segment devices that exploit the nonlinear response of the nanowire have so far resolved only a few photons per pulse, around four to five \cite{cahall2017multi,zhu2020resolving}.
+These tradeoffs between dynamic range, cooling requirements and speed motivate alternative architectures based on spatio-temporal multiplexing. }

 Recently, spatio-temporally multiplexed photon-number–resolving (MPNR) detectors have emerged as a scalable route to approximate true number resolution: the optical field is split into many modes, each monitored by a binary ON-OFF sensor \cite{paul1996photon,divochiy2008superconducting,mattioli2016photon,schmidt2019characterization,wollman2019kilopixel,tiedau2019high,elshaari2020dispersion}.
 Building on this architecture, Cheng {\it et al.} have demonstrated an on-chip device that multiplexes superconducting nanowires along a single waveguide, achieving 100 pixels~\cite{cheng2023100}.
 Thanks to such advances, MPNR technology now combines (i) resolution of up to 100 pixels, (ii) operation at modest cryogenic temperatures ($\approx$ 2 K), (iii) gigahertz-level count rate, (iv) near-unity detection efficiency $\approx$ 95$\%$, (v) sub-50 ns timing jitter, and (vi) dark-count rates of only a few hertz, features that make it a robust and versatile tool for quantum-optical experiments.